Who can make a data request?

-- If someone asks for help in making a request, you can write down their request and ask them to affirm that the details are correct, sign and return it
+- If someone asks for help in making a request, you can write down their request and ask them to affirm that the details are correct, sign and return it.

-- If someone is making a request on behalf of a data subject, check with the data subject that they have consented to this.
-If you feel uncertain or are not completely satisfied with the evidence provided, please contact the HIG team immediately
+- If someone is making a request on behalf of someone else, check that they have the consent of the other person.
+If you feel uncertain or are not completely satisfied with the evidence provided, please contact the Information Governance team right away.

-- Make sure you understand exactly what it is that is being requested.
+Make sure you understand exactly what it is that is being requested:

-- The HIG Team can provide advice
+- The IG team can provide advice

 - Correct inaccuracies in their data